rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 # libcudf C++ Developer Guide

 This document serves as a guide for contributors to libcudf C++ code.
 Developers should also refer to these additional files for further documentation of `libcudf` best practices.

 * [Documentation Guide](DOCUMENTATION.md) for guidelines on documenting libcudf code.
 * [Testing Guide(TESTING.md) for guidelines on writing unit tests.
 * [Benchmarking Guide](TODO) for guidelines on writing unit benchmarks.

+# Overview

+libcudf is a C++ library that provides GPU-accelerated data-parallel algorithms for processing column-oriented tabular data.
+Algorithms provided range from slicing and filtering to sorting, and various types of aggregations, to database type operations such as grouping and joins. libcudf serves a number of clients via multiple language interfaces, including Python and Java.
+Users may also use libcudf directly from C++ code.

+## Lexicon

+This section defines terminology used within libcudf

+### Column

+A column is an array of data of a single type.
+Along with Tables, columns are the fundamental data structures used in libcudf.
+Most libcudf algorithms operate on columns.
+Columns may have a validity mask representing whether each element is valid or null (invalid).
+Columns of nested types are supported, meaning that a column may have child columns.

+### Element

+An individual data item within a column.
+Also known as a row.

+### Scalar

+A type representing a single element of a data type.

+### Table

+A table is a collection of columns.
+It is also known as a dataframe.

+### View

+A view is a non-owning object that provides zero-copy access (possibly with slicing or offsets) data owned by another object.
+Examples are column views and table views.

 # Directory Structure and File Naming

-External/public libcudf APIs should be grouped based on functionality into an appropriately titled header file  in `cudf/cpp/include/cudf/`.
+External/public libcudf APIs are grouped based on functionality into an appropriately titled header file  in `cudf/cpp/include/cudf/`.
 For example, `cudf/cpp/include/cudf/copying.hpp` contains the APIs for functions related to copying from one column to another.
 Note the  `.hpp` file extension used to indicate a C++ header file.

 Header files should use the `#pragma once` include guard.